-- Overseeing the management and provision of support for students with medical conditions. - Ensuring that sufficient trained numbers of staff are available to implement the policy and deliver individual healthcare plans, including cover for absence and staff turnover. - Ensuring that Academy staff are appropriately insured and are aware that they are insured. - 3.3 The Leadership Team member responsible for Health and Safety.
-The Leadership Team member responsible for Health and Safety, Ms R Cook, will ensure that: - Staff responsible for administering this policy are appropriately trained in their roles. - All staff are made aware of the policy and procedures and their role in supporting students with medical conditions. - Ensuring that staff teaching or supporting students with medical conditions receive sufficient and suitable training and achieve the necessary level of competency to carry out their role. - 3.4 Appointed Person and Competent Person.
-The Appointed Person (Mrs A Fletcher) and in their absence, the Competent Person (Mr T Freeman) will ensure that:
+- Overseeing the management and provision of support for students with medical conditions. - Ensuring that sufficient trained numbers of staff are available to implement the policy and deliver IHPs, including cover for absence and staff turnover. - Ensuring that Academy staff are appropriately insured and are aware that they are insured. - 3.3 The Leadership Team member responsible for Health and Safety.
+The Leadership Team member responsible for Health and Safety, Mr S Millington, will ensure that: - Staff responsible for administering this policy are appropriately trained in their roles. - All staff are made aware of the policy and procedures and their role in supporting students with medical conditions. - Ensuring that staff teaching or supporting students with medical conditions receive sufficient and suitable training and achieve the necessary level of competency to carry out their role. - 3.4 Appointed Person and Competent Person.
+The Appointed Person (Mr S Millington) and The Competent Person (Mr T Freeman) will ensure that: